Folerpas/Conda/README.md

-# Create conda environment in HPC
+# How to create conda environment in HPC

+## Step1: Create the environment

-First check the modules available in the HPC, we are going to need Anaconda
+Check the modules available in the HPC, we are going to need Anaconda

 ```
 module avail anaconda